DalianGrullon/express-note-taker/README.md

 ## Credits
 `Copyright © 2U Education`

-The contents found within the public folder were provided by my Coding Bootcamp.
+The contents found within the public folder (aka the front-end) were provided by my Coding Bootcamp.
 I created all server-side logic and functionality.

 <br>